-Many years ago, Cape Cornwall School’s commitment to outdoor education and youth development received a meaningful boost from the Rotary Club of Penzance.
-In a gesture of community support, Rotary President Bob Kirkup presented a cheque for £285 to pupils Amy Glenville and Laura Ellis on behalf of the school’s ‘Cape Outdoors’ initiative.
+Cape Cornwall School’s dedication to outdoor education and youth development was given a valuable lift thanks to the Rotary Club of Penzance.
+In a heartfelt show of community support, Rotary President Bob Kirkup presented a cheque for £285 to pupils Amy Glenville and Laura Ellis, in aid of the school’s ‘Cape Outdoors’ initiative.

 The donation helped strengthen the school’s involvement with the Duke of Edinburgh’s Award Scheme, which had been reintroduced the previous year by dedicated teachers Dani Long and Paul Kellas.
 Targeted at students in Years 9, 10, and 11, the programme aimed to foster resilience, teamwork, and personal growth through the Bronze Award pathway.